Agent Governance & Compliance Advisory

 Enterprise Data Governance & Document Classification Platform

-We engineered a smart document classification and anomaly detection system for an enterprise client, enabling automated GDPR compliance through ML-driven categorization of corporate files across multiple languages.
+We engineered a smart document classification and anomaly detection system for an enterprise client, supporting GDPR readiness workflows through ML-driven categorization of corporate files across multiple languages.

 Real-time anomaly detection processing 2.4M events/day with 70% fewer false positives